Judicial Scrivener Guide For Property Registration in Japan

 In closing

-The process continues after you purchase your property in Japan, as you need to register the property under your name.
+The purchase process continues after you buy your property in Japan, as you need to register the property under your name.

 Most people in Japan use judicial scriveners for all their property registration needs.

-So, if you just bought a property in Japan, contact a judicial scrivener to ensure that your property is yours.
+So, if you just bought a property in Japan, contact a judicial scrivener to ensure that your paperwork has been completed correctly.

 By signing up, you agree to our Terms of Service, Privacy Policy, and Handling of Personal Information.